Weslley-Stein/linux-studys/permissions-and-ownership.md

 chown user:group file
 ```

-Chgrp is quite similar, the only difference him and Chown, its about the fact he can just change the group of the file, look:
+Chgrp is quite similar, the only difference between him and Chown, its about the fact he can just change the group of the file, look:
 ```bash
 chgrp group file
 ```